High Resolution Seismic Waveform Generation using Denoising Diffusion: Introduction

 \section{Introduction}

-This supplementary material provides additional information and figures to complement the main content of the primary text.
-The aim is to offer a deeper understanding and further validate the presented results.
-This document includes visual representations that support and enhance the findings discussed in the main text.
+This supplementary document expands on the main paper by providing additional information and figures that deepen understanding and further validate the results.
+It offers visual evidence that supports and extends the findings discussed in the main text.